 With high school off her to-do list, Diane experienced the summer of her life, making concert appearances throughout North America, cozying up to Bobby Rydell at the New York World's Fair, sharing a dressing room with The Supremes in Atlantic City and opening for The Rolling Stones at the San Antonio, Texas "Teen Fair" during the "bad boy" Brit band's first U.S. tour (not exactly smitten with them, she was a fan of the "cleaner" Beatles, who she considered the "opposite" of the Stones).
 Time was made for studio sessions with Bob Crewe in control, using top-notch backing singers including Ellie Greenwich (a successful songwriter who loved making records, whether she was lead, backup or hand-clapper) and 14-year-old Patti Austin (who made her first solo record the following year).
 "Growin' Up Too Fast" (cowritten by Crewe and Season Bob Gaudio) tapped into a timeless dilemma facing teenage girls ('Mama said we can't get married!').
 "It's in Your Hands" (penned by Crewe and arranger Charles Calello) took an older, more adult-sounding approach in an attempt to sustain the Middle-Road, but was an area unsuited to Renay.
 For a moment it appeared the 20th Century-Fox connection might lead to an acting career; the studio gave her a screen test, but nothing came of it.

 The next single, "Watch Out, Sally!" (composed by Crewe, Sandy Linzer and Denny Randell), ranks among Diane's best efforts, a tough-girl tug-of-war over some guy named Tony (seemingly inspired by similar Shangri-Las drama-queen scenarios popular in the second half of '64); it ended up on the MGM label and, like the two 20th Century singles before it, had a brief national "Bubbling Under" run.
 Progress slowed after that, but not for lack of effort.
-There was another 45 on MGM followed by "Words," the inaugural release on Crewe's New Voice label; the too-few New Voice efforts varied in dynamic approach, her brassier post-maritime hits showing unfulfilled promise.
+Another 45 on MGM was followed by "Words," the summer '65 inaugural release on Crewe's New Voice label; the too-few New Voice efforts varied in dynamic approach, her brassier post-maritime hits showing unfulfilled promise.

-A one-off single for United Artists, "Dynamite," was her last release for three years, but in 1969 she emerged again under Philly soul producer Thom Bell with a large-scale pop production of Harry Noble's "Hold Me, Thrill Me, Kiss Me" (swimming upstream, odds-wise, as the song had already been a major hit for Karen Chandler in '52 and Mel Carter in '65); the record received a smattering of radio play from disc jockeys previously entangled in Diane's nautical spell or, perhaps, impressed by her persistence.
+There was a one-off single for United Artists, "Dynamite," and a dance version of the Jerome Kern-Oscar Hammerstein Showboat tune "Can't Help Loving That Man," then in 1969 she emerged again under Philly soul producer Thom Bell with a large-scale pop production of Harry Noble's "Hold Me, Thrill Me, Kiss Me" (swimming upstream, odds-wise, as the song had already been a major hit for Karen Chandler in '52 and Mel Carter in '65); the record, on Fontana, received a smattering of radio play from disc jockeys previously entangled in Diane's nautical spell or, perhaps, impressed by her persistence.
 But she left the business soon afterwards to check another project off her list of life's goals: she married and gave birth to a daughter, but after a time the "old feeling" returned.
 Diane Renay has since embraced her "fleeting" status as the "Navy Blue" girl; she made a few recordings for small labels during the 1980s, though she has since chosen to pack away the uniform and no longer performs in public.